youkai-pl/lanchat/Docs/README.md

 5. Both nodes trying to connect with nodes from list (if they didn't connected already).
 6. All done.

-TODO: Place some fancy scheme here.
+TODO: Put some fancy scheme here.